Luna-Klatzer/ddnss-ip-updater/README.md

 The wanted path for the service is `/usr/share/ddnss-ip-updater`.
 The directory will require root permissions

 ### Configuring the file
-Add the configurations into the template-config.json file and rename/move config.json into the folder `/usr/share/ddnss-ip-updater/`
+Add the configurations into the `template-config.json` file, rename and then move `config.json` into the folder `/usr/share/ddnss-ip-updater/`

 ```bash